 You can get transcripts of podcasts and YouTube videos for additional content too (reducing a lot of effort).
 Then, once you’ve chosen your content, you can upload it into the layout design feature, pick from a library of pre-made eBook layout templates and then edit your design any way you’d like.
 This part is highly customizable, allowing you to change fonts, colors, formatting and more.
 You can also resize images and move them to new locations through your eBook.

 If you’ve gone through the process of learning how to write an eBook and have it sitting in the format of a Google Doc, you can use Designrr to quickly import it design it into a beautiful looking eBook with just a few clicks.
 At the end of your design process, Designrr also gives you the option to export your eBook in all of the top formats you could need—including PDF, Kindle, EPUB and HTML.
+Side note—if you do choose to start a podcast, just be sure to get the best podcast hosting too.

 Canva has both a free and premium version of their tool—and it’s a great option for designing eye-catching visuals, especially for those not especially tech-savvy.
 With Canva, you can start by choosing from pre-made templates, upload your own photos, use stock images, adjust images, add filters, and add/edit text.
 Canva is most useful in designing your eBook cover.